joel/csvbuilder-core/README.md

 3. `source_attributes`

 Those methods are collections called on `Attribute`—for instance, `original_attributes` call `Attribute#value` under the hood for the current row.

-It can be seen as an Object version of a CSV row.

 # Model Attributes